 I wanted to cover this chair with a new fabric.I recovered this once already chair!
 But, it was so dark and seemed kind of detached from the rest of the room.
 I’ve been asked how to do a basic re-cover on a simple chair, so I thought it was the perfect time for a tutorial on how to wrap and staple a chair seat cushion.

 You need a few things to wrap and staple a chair seat cushion

-First.
-Measure your chair seat and add two inches all of the way around.
-If the chair cushion is flat and hard, you'll need to buy foam and batting (about 2' thick or so ,depending on how padded you like it for your tushie.
+Wear your eye protection, and measure your chair seat and add two inches all of the way around for the fabric wrap.
+If the chair cushion is flat and hard, you’ll need to buy foam and batting (about 2′ thick or so ,depending on how padded you like it for your tushie.
 The batting goes between the foam and new fabric.)

 Then get your staple gun.
 I like staples that are 1/2 inch to 3/4 inch depending on the thickness of the fabric.

 After unscrewing the seat, place the seat upside down in the center of the cut fabric.
 No need to remove the old fabric if it’s in good condition.
 With 54′ inch wide fabric it takes approximately 3/4 of a yard to cover 2 seats.
 It only cost $7 to recover this chair (I bought the fabric on sale with a coupon at Jo Ann fabrics.).

 It will take about 15-20 minutes to recover the chair start to finish.